timoderbeste/movie-reminder/README.md

 4. View bookmarked movies in a tab view: all, unwatched, watched bookmarked movies as well as those for your custom bookmark groups.
 5. Mark a bookmarked movie as watched/unwatched.
 6. Bookmarked movies are cached locally using `localStorage`.

+## Possible New Features

+1. Remove bookmark groups
+2. Move one movie from one bookmark group to another without having to unbookmark and bookmark again.
+3. Add pagination to the movie grid view when the number of bookmarked movies grow larger.
+4. For searching, fetch results from the api automatically after the user stops typing for a few moment.

 ## Getting Started for Dev